What information we collect, use, and why

 How long we keep information

-We retain customer data for 3 years after the end of the contract.
-Enquiries or leads are kept for up to 1 year unless a contract is initiated.
-All data is securely deleted or destroyed once it is no longer needed, using appropriate methods such as shredding or secure digital deletion.
+We retain customer data for three years after the end of the contract.
+Enquiries or leads are kept for up to one year unless a contract is initiated.
+Once the data is no longer required, it is securely deleted or destroyed using appropriate methods, such as shredding for physical documents or secure digital deletion for electronic records.

 Who we share information with